USDA Vs. Conventional Loans: What's The Difference?

 You can qualify for a conventional loan with a down payment as low as 3%.
 However, it’s important to know that if your down payment is under 20%, you’ll be required to pay for private mortgage insurance (PMI).
 PMI will add money to your monthly mortgage payment, but it allows you to get into a home sooner because you won’t have to save 20% for a down payment.

 PMI won’t be on your loan forever; it will be canceled when you have enough equity in your home.
-You can ask your lender to remove PMI once the mortgage balance is 80% of the home's value.
+You can ask your lender to remove PMI once you’ve paid 20% of the purchase price.

 Conventional loans are available nationwide.
 USDA loans, on the other hand, are only available in eligible rural areas as determined by the USDA.
 If you’re located in a major metropolitan area, you likely won’t be able to get a USDA loan.
 Just keep in mind that the USDA’s definition of rural areas includes many suburbs as well.